mwojick/2D-Portal/README.md

 The app consists of a main canvas element with gameplay elements inside, with a description of the game in modal form (by clicking on the description button):

 ![alt text](./img/2d-portal-screenshot.png "2D Portal Game")

-### Technologies Used

-This project was built using the following technologies:

-* HTML/CSS/SCSS
-* JavaScript for game physics and logic.
-* HTML5 Canvas for DOM manipulation and rendering.
-* Webpack to bundle up the JS files.
-* Font Awesome for icons.

 ### Technical Challenge